 “What are you doing?”
 Jiang Cheng answered angrily.

 Wei Wuxian had no doubt that those words were half-directed to him, although Jiang Cheng was only looking at Jin Zixun.

 Surprisingly, it was Jin Zixuan who broke the fight-to-be.

 He grabbed onto his cousin’s arm tightly, forcing the half of the sword back into its sheath with the strength of one shoulder alone.
 “Wei Wuxian is a guest here, Zixun,” he said in a tight voice.
 “My father asked for his presence.”

 “Oh, your father did,” Jin Zixuan replied mockingly.
 With his face as shamed and furious as it was, the effect was lost to all.
-Still he shook his arm out of Jin Zixuan’s hold and said, sneering, “Yes, I’m sure Uncle was the one who asked for this omega to be here.”
+Still, he shook his arm out of Jin Zixuan’s hold and said, sneering, “Yes, I’m sure Uncle was the one who asked for this kunze to be here.”

 “Enough,” Jin Zixuan cut in harshly.

 His own face had flushed with blood.

 Jin Zixun seemed to have some modicum of manners left to him.
 He huffed like a bothered horse and turned his back to them all, leaving the way he had come with not a word of salute to Jiang Cheng, who watched all of this in confusion.